HPGN: Hybrid Priors-Guided Network for Compressed Low-Light Image Enhancement: Method

 QM also encodes the importance of details at different positions in the image (such as texture or edge preservation) and can directly influence the spatial feature distribution during enhancement.
-Therefore, we design a QM-branch in the HIF to integrate QM into the illumination features, effectively model spatial features during the enhancement process, amplifying the enhancement effect in key areas through attention mechanisms, and locally enhancing regions with significant quantization degradation.
+Therefore, we design a QM-branch in the HIF to integrate QM into the illumination features, effectively modeling spatial features during the enhancement process, amplifying the enhancement effect in key areas through attention mechanisms, and locally enhancing regions with significant quantization degradation.
+Specifically, since the QM is defined on $8 \times 8$ DCT blocks, it is repeated across non-overlapping $8 \times 8$ patches to match the feature map resolution, preserving alignment with the JPEG grid.
 Its calculation expression is:

-where $N_{qm}$ is the mapping coefficients related to QM.
+where $N_{qm}$ is the mapping coefficients related to QM and $ \odot$ represents spatial element-wise multiplication.

 The final calculation expression $ F_{fea}$ for the output features combining illumination and compression priors is:

 HIF is essentially a plug-and-play feature filtering control module with excellent scalability and adaptability.
 This module can be integrated with existing LLIE methods to enhance their performance in processing compressed low-light image enhancement tasks, as verified in the experimental section.